HEROgold/bot-batteries-technologies/readme.md

-# Roboport Technologies
+# Robot Upgrades

-Mod page can be found [here](https://mods.factorio.com/mod/bot-batteries-technologies)!
+Mod page can be found [here](https://mods.factorio.com/mod/heroic-robot-upgrades)!

 ## Content

-Ths mod adds upgrades to roboports, similar to the module's found in the game.
+Ths mod adds upgrades to robots

-Has support for Space-Exploration and Module-T4 mods.

 ## Commands

-### /br-uninstall
+### /ru-uninstall

-Removes any of this mod's roboports, and reverts them to vanilla.
+Removes any of this mod's robots, and reverts them to vanilla.